As I Walked Out One Midsummer Morning: Synopsis

-He decides to stick to his plan to follow the coast round Spain, and sets off for Málaga, stopping in Gibraltar.
+He decides to follow the coast round Spain, and sets off for Málaga, stopping in Gibraltar.
 During his last days in Malaga his violin breaks.
 After his new line of work, acting as a guide to British tourists, is curtailed by local guides, he meets a young German who gives him a violin.

-In the winter of 1935 Lee decides to stay in Almuñécar.
+In the winter of 1935 Lee decides to stay in Almuñécar (in earlier editions disguised as "Castillo").
 He manages to get work in a hotel.
 Lee and his friend Manolo, the hotel's waiter, drink in the local bar alongside the other villagers.
 Manolo is the leader of a group of fishermen and labourers, and they discuss the expected revolution.

 In February 1936 the Socialists win the election and the Popular Front begins.
 In the spring the villagers burn down the church, but then change their minds.
 In the middle of May there is a strike and the peasants come in from the countryside to lend their support, as the village splits between Fascists and Communists.

 In the middle of July 1936 war breaks out.
 Manolo helps to organise a militia.
 Granada is held by the rebels, and so is Almuñécar's neighbour Altofaro.
 A British destroyer from Gibraltar arrives to pick up any British subjects who might be marooned on the coast and Lee is taken on board.

 The epilogue describes Lee's return to his family home in Gloucestershire and his desire to help his comrades in Spain.
 He finally manages to make his way through France and crosses the Pyrenees into Spain in December 1937.